1945

 every hotel they stayed at- every flight they flew on TWA equipment- every social event- all

-Frye Private Airport near Sedona
+Frye Private Airport Near Sedona

 Sedona Arizona had no airport in 1940 when Jack and Helen Frye first discovered Sedona.